Biden intelligence pick favors 'aggressive' stance on China threat | Politics

 Biden intelligence pick favors 'aggressive' stance on China threat

-Haines, a former CIA deputy director and White House aide, said her priorities include restoring trust and confidence within the U.S. intelligence community, which Trump at times denigrated, as well as among the American people.
+Haines, a former CIA deputy director, said her priorities include restoring trust and confidence within the U.S. intelligence community, which Trump at times denigrated, as well as among the American people.
 Pressed by both Republican and Democratic senators on the importance of the Chinese intelligence threat, Haines said she would make it a priority to devote more resources to China.

 "Our approach to China has to evolve and essentially meet the reality of the particularly assertive and aggressive China that we see today," she said.
 "I do support an aggressive stance, in a sense, to deal with the challenge that we are facing."
 Haines also told the committee that U.S. agencies have "not solved the issue" of deterring cyber attacks and have not yet figured out how to handle such asymmetric threats.